Storm89161/BrightnessController/README.md

 # BrightnessController
-Increases or decreases the brightness on linux systems.
+Increases or decreases the screen brightness on linux systems.